nginyc/mlflow-with-ray-serve-demo/README.md

     python -m venv .venv.py312/
     ```

-    ...and set it up for `3.9.22`:
-    ```sh
-    pyenv install 3.9.22
-    pyenv shell 3.9.22
-    python -m venv .venv.py39/
-    ```

-    These versions need to match the respective Ray Clusters', down to the patch number.
+    > Note that these versions need to match the Ray Cluster, down to the patch number

 2. Copy `.env.template` as `.env` and configure the required environment variables

-3. Train different ML models with different library versions and Python versions, and log them all to MLflow:
+3. Train different ML models with different library versions, and log them all to MLflow:

-    For example, we train and log 3 models by running `train_catboost_model.ipynb` in the respective virtual environments after installing their required dependencies:
+    For example, we train and log 2 models by running `train_catboost_model.ipynb` in the virtual environment after installing their required dependencies:

-    1. The 1st model uses CatBoost 1.2 on Python 3.12, with its PIP requirements in `examples/requirements.iris_classifier-py312-catboost12.txt`
+    1. The 1st model uses CatBoost on Python 3.12, with its PIP requirements in `examples/requirements.iris_classifier-py312-catboost11.txt`

         ```sh
         source .venv.py312/bin/activate
-        pip install -r examples/requirements.iris_classifier-py312-catboost12.txt
+        pip install -r examples/requirements.iris_classifier-py312-catboost.txt
         # Now run `train_catboost_model.ipynb` with this Python kernel
         ```

-    2. The 2nd model uses CatBoost 1.2 on Python 3.9, with its PIP requirements in `examples/requirements.iris_classifier-py39-catboost12.txt`
+    2. The 2nd model uses Xgboost 1.X on Python 3.12, with its PIP requirements in `examples/requirements.iris_classifier-py312-xgboost1.txt`

         ```sh
-        source .venv.py39/bin/activate
+        source .venv.py312/bin/activate
-        pip install -r examples/requirements.iris_classifier-py39-catboost12.txt
+        pip install -r examples/requirements.iris_classifier-py312-xgboost1.txt
-        # Now run `train_catboost_model.ipynb` with this Python kernel
+        # Now run `train_xgboost_model.ipynb` with this Python kernel
         ```

-    3. The 3rd model uses CatBoost 1.1 on Python 3.9, with its PIP requirements in `examples/requirements.iris_classifier-py39-catboost11.txt`
+    2. The 3rd model uses Xgboost 2.X on Python 3.12, with its PIP requirements in `examples/requirements.iris_classifier-py312-xgboost2.txt`

         ```sh
-        source .venv.py39/bin/activate
+        source .venv.py312/bin/activate
-        pip install -r examples/requirements.iris_classifier-py39-catboost11.txt
+        pip install -r examples/requirements.iris_classifier-py312-xgboost2.txt
-        # Now run `train_catboost_model.ipynb` with this Python kernel
+        # Now run `train_xgboost_model.ipynb` with this Python kernel
         ```

     > MLflow automatically [infers the required dependencies](https://mlflow.org/docs/latest/ml/model/dependencies) of the trained model when the `log_model(model)` method is called.